pointedsphere/holdem_poker_utilities/README.md

 We then utilise the `brute-force' method to generate code containing hash tables used to lookup our hand from the prime face and suit values in the 7 card hand.
 Note we refer to a hand rank used for comparing two hands of the same hand code.
 This is explained in more detail in the next section.

-First we use the prime suit values to check for a flush.
-If there is a flush we then check for a straight or royal flush by checking the product of the face values of the cards in the hand in the suit that constitutes the flush.
-We can return the hand code and rank using this product as the hash table key.
+First we use the product of the prime suit values, checking this product against a switch function to check for a flush (and the suit of the flush).
+If there is a flush we then check for a straight or royal flush by checking the product of the face values of the cards in the hand of the suit that constitutes the flush.
+We then return the hand code and rank using this product as the hash table key.

-We then use the product of all face values as the key to check for a full house or 4 of a kind.
+We then use the product of all face values as the key to check for a full house or 4 of a kind (with tables generated using `brute-force' methods).

 Then, iff we have a flush, we return to the product of all face values of the suit constituting the flush.
-This product is used as the key for the hash table lookup.
+This product is used as the key for the hash table lookup and this step is ignored if we don't have a flush.

 For all lower hands we consider the product of all prime face values as the key for the lookup table.